LordOfTrident/pif/README.md

 </div>

 ### Pre-requisites
-The demo programs use C/C++ and the SDL2 library, so the following is required:
+The demo programs use C/C++ and since this library does not handle displaying the images onto a window, the SDL2 library is used for that.
+So the following is required to compile the demos:
 - A C/C++ compiler
 - Makefile
 - [SDL2](https://github.com/libsdl-org/SDL)